Evicsholar/Covid-detection/README.md

 The project is workable from the front-end which is built on flask using python.

-The prediction is a comprehensive neural network trained for 22 node hours ,and the data set used is complied from open source datasets available on kaggle.com
+The prediction is a comprehensive neural network trained for 22 node hours ,and the data set used is compiled from open source datasets available on kaggle.com

-The model has accuracy of around 92% with major false positives indicating towards covid 19.This hints to the infection's hidden nature in lugs particularly in mild cases.
+The model has accuracy of around 92% with major false positives indicating towards covid 19.This hints to the infection's hidden nature in lungs particularly in mild cases.

 Team Members- Ayush Garg, Ishaan Narang